What Is an Initiative?

 Status Notes

-2–3 sentence narrative of where things stand — current progress, blockers, or coordination context
+2–3 sentence narrative of where things stand right now — current progress, active blockers, or coordination context.
+The field a reader checks first to understand what's actually happening

 Tags